frankaging/awesome-ai-research-intern-list/README.md

-# Live Repo: AI-related Intern and Student Researcher Oppertunities (now at year 2023)
+# Live Repo: AI-related Intern and Student Researcher Opportunities (now at year 2024)
 This is a live collection of AI-related summer internship and part-time student researcher positions.
 This is maintained actively, and up-to-date for each year.

 ## Referring Materials